Qovery/helm-freeze/README.md

     version: 1.35.0
     # Change the destination to another one (declared in destinations section)
     dest: custom
+  - name: pleco
+    repo_name: git-repo
+    # When using a git repo, chart_path is mandatory, you need to specify the chart folder path
+    chart_path: /charts/pleco
+    dest: custom
+    version: v0.8.4

 repos:
     # Stable is the default one